awiednoor/todo-app/README.md

 - Add new tasks with a title and description.
 - Edit existing tasks to update the title and description.
 - Mark tasks as completed to track your progress.
+- Adit task state to be either TODO,DONE,INPROGRESS or BACKLOG.
 - Delete tasks that are no longer needed.

 ## Technologies Used